appressoas/cradmin_legacy/docs/foreignkeywidgets.rst

 Model choice widgets
 ====================
-We currently only have one model choice widget: :class:`django_cradmin.widgets.ModelChoiceWidget`.
+We currently only have one model choice widget: :class:`cradmin_legacy.widgets.ModelChoiceWidget`.
 It shows a preview and a button that allows the user to trigger the foreignkey select overlay/popover.